-I visited a small rice paddy in Ubud's “Valley of the Kings” area, aptly named due to generations of Balinese royalty who lived in the nearby villages.
+I skipped the touristy Tegalalang terraces and instead visited a few small rice paddies in Ubud's “Valley of the Kings” area.
+The region is aptly named due to generations of Balinese royalty who once lived in the nearby villages.

 A brief glance, then…